steemit/smt-whitepaper/smt-manual/manual.md

 ## Use Cases

 We have identified five ways in which existing businesses and future entrepreneurs can leverage specially designed SMTs to transform the internet.
-Among these use cases you may notice other ways of structuring and leveraging tokens inside applications.
-This list is by no means exhaustive and we will update this paper as more use cases demonstrate their value.
+Among these use cases you may discover other ways of structuring and leveraging tokens inside applications.
+This list is by no means exhaustive, and we will update this paper as more use cases demonstrate their value.

 ### 1 - Content Publishers - Single Token Support